Are you overwhelmed trying to keep track of mountains of information? Then what you need is a good job search log!

 A job search is a project that, to some extent, needs to be managed.
 In your efforts to find and then pursue great leads, you'll end up creating a lot of documents and gathering a lot of information, either on your computer, or on paper, that can easily become disorganized, overwhelming and out of control.

 Implementing a good job search organization system where you can manage the details of each lead can help you work more efficiently, ensure you don't lose important data, and reduce the stress of juggling a lot of new and important information.
-It can also help if you are having a hard time finding work (more on that later).
+Tracking your job search efforts can also help if you're having a hard time finding work (more on that later).

 Ideally, I'd suggest you print and use both of them.
 It won't take long to fill out the information on each sheet, and although there is a bit of overlap in the information you'll record, each form is designed to help you in different ways.